PokkeYuri/PokeGo/README.md

 # PokeGo: A CLI Pokemon Adventure

 ## Overview
 Dive into the world of Pokemon with PokeGo, a fun and simple CLI game written in Go!
 Explore different locations, catch a variety of Pokemon, and build your own Pokedex, all from your terminal.
+It uses the [PokéAPI](https://pokeapi.co/) for fetching data about Pokémon.

-The primary purpose of this project is for my own learning and development.
-It serves as an exercise to explore and practice programming in Go and uses the [PokéAPI](https://pokeapi.co/) for fetching data about Pokémon.
+This project serves as an exercise to explore and practice programming in Go.

 ## Features
 - **Explore Various Locations**: Travel through numerous areas in the Pokemon world to discover and catch Pokemon.